ihmeuw/pseudopeople/docs/source/noise/index.rst

   * - Omit a row
     - ``omit_row``
     - Neglecting to file a tax form on time
-  * - Duplicate a row
-    - ``duplicate_row``
-    - College student being reported both at their university and their guardian's home address

 .. list-table:: Types of column-based noise (``column_noise``)
   :widths: 1 2 5